SimplexCC/sell-docs/source/includes/reference/_poid-get-status.md

 ## Response ##

-> You responding to a Simplex query:
+> Example: you responding to the Simplex query:

 ```json
 {